Cronotone/EnzosTechSupport/README.md

 # EnzosTechSupport
-My business where I try to help people with their devices I'm a teenager
-I'm an aspiring entreprenuer
+I'm starting a business where I, a teenage boy, help you with your devices.